MateoTabakaj/Pre-Bootcamp-Public/Web_Fundamentals/JS/profile-page-funcionality/README.md

 #Dojo Assigments

-Created a profile page with HTML/CSS/JS with friends requests that i can accept or deny
+Created a profile page with HTML/CSS/JS with friends requests that i can accept or deny.